MaibornWolff/intellij-kotlin-builder-plugin/README.md

 ## Setup

-Download the latest `kotlin-builder-generator-plugin-<VERSION>.zip` from the [pipeline artifacts](https://git.maibornwolff.de/intellij-kotlin-builder-plugin/intellij-kotlin-builder-plugin/-/pipelines).
+Download the latest `kotlin-builder-generator-plugin-<VERSION>.zip` from the [releases page](https://github.com/MaibornWolff/intellij-kotlin-builder-plugin/releases/).

-> Either download all artifacts from the latest pipeline and extract the file from the archive, or click through to the latest `build` job and browse the artifacts there to download only the necessary file.

 Install in your IntelliJ instance via `File -> Settings -> Plugins -> [...] -> Install Plugin from Disk`.